carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ## Error in substr(WakhanData$Loc_geo, 13, nchar(WakhanData$Loc_geo[1])): object 'WakhanData' not found
 ```

 Great so we have our Latitude and Longitude coordinates.
-Let's now merge the dataframe with the exif data and the dataframe with the GPS coordinates and camera infromation together.
+Let's now we want to merge the dataframe with the exif data and the dataframe with the GPS coordinates and camera infromation together.
 Before we can do that, we need to make sure that there is a column in both that match completely.
 So let's have a check and see if the trap names in the record table are the same in the GPS coordinates table.

 ```r